RTP is defined in RFC 3550 - RTP: A Transport Protocol for Real-Time Applications.

 Books on RTP

+RTP: Audio and Video for the Internet | RTP (Real-time Transport Protocol) provides a framework for the delivery of audio and video across IP networks with unprecedented quality and reliability.
+In RTP: Audio and Video for the Internet, Colin Perkins provides readers with detailed technical guidance for designing, implementing, and managing any RTP-based system.
 By bringing together crucial information that was previously scattered or difficult to find, Perkins has created an resource that enables network professionals to leverage RTP's benefits in a wide range of Voice-over IP (VoIP) and streaming media applications.
 Colin demonstrates how RTP supports audio/video transmission in IP networks, and shares strategies for maximizing performance, robustness, security, and privacy.
+Comprehensive, exceptionally clear, and filled with examples, RTP: Audio and Video for the Internet is the definitive reference on RTP for every audio/video application designer, developer, researcher, and administrator.
+Key coverage in the book includes:

 No comments: